AdguardTeam/KnowledgeBase/docs/adguard-for-windows/installation.md

 AdGuard is successfully uninstalled!

-#### Running uninstaller in console mode
+#### Running the uninstaller in console mode

-Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows, as listed below:
+Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows.
+To do this, follow the instruction below:

-- `/console` runs the uninstaller in console mode, without the interactive UI.
-All the command-line parameters below will be ignored if the `/console` mode is not activated
+1. Open the Command prompt by typing *cmd* on the start menu.
-- `/adblocker` runs the uninstaller to uninstall AdGuard for Windows
+2. On the Command prompt, use `/console` to run the uninstaller in console mode, without the interactive UI.
+All the command-line parameters below will be ignored if the `/console` mode is not activated.
-- `/advanced` forces the uninstaller to run in *Advanced mode*
+3. Use `/adblocker` to uninstall AdGuard for Windows.
-- `/settings` forces the uninstaller to remove user settings along with the application
+4. You can also use `/advanced` to force the uninstaller to run in *Advanced mode*, and `/settings` to force the uninstaller to remove user settings along with the application.